-The collection of statistics on crime at the international level was first considered in 1853.
 The Economic and Social Council, in its resolution 1984/48 of 25 May 1984, requested that the Secretary-General maintain and develop the United Nations crime-related database by continuing to conduct surveys of crime trends and the operations of criminal justice systems.
-The major goal of the United Nations Surveys on Crime Trends and the Operations of Criminal Justice Systems is to collect data on the incidence of reported crime and the operations of criminal justice systems with a view to improving the analysis and dissemination of that information globally.
+The major goal of the United Nations Surveys on Crime Trends and the Operations of Criminal Justice Systems is to collect data on the incidence of reported crime and the operations of criminal justice systems in line with the International Classification of Crime for Statistical Purposes (ICCS).
 The survey results provide an overview of trends and interrelationships between various parts of the criminal justice system to promote informed decision-making in administration, nationally and internationally.

 Crime statistics reported through the UN-CTS mostly refer to reported and/or detected crime and therefore caution should be used in interpreting these data and when carrying out cross-country comparisons.
 The data collected with the UN-CTS are disseminated on UNODC Data Portal.
 Some of the data are also used to monitor progress towards eight SDG targets and presented in several analytical publications, such as the Global Study on Homicide or short research briefs included in the Data Matters series.